Validating Schema Compliance During Digital Ingest: Troubleshooting Edge Cases in Archival Workflows

 return True

-By decoupling schema retrieval from validation logic, teams can implement Automated Ingestion & Batch Scanning Workflows that gracefully handle schema migrations.
-This architecture also supports hybrid validation, where bagit-python verifies package integrity before lxml or jsonschema evaluates metadata payloads.
+By decoupling schema retrieval and namespace resolution from validation logic, teams can absorb schema migrations without redeploying the pipeline.
+The same architecture supports hybrid validation, where bagit-python verifies package integrity before lxml or jsonschema evaluates the metadata payloads, exactly as sequenced in the parent Batch Validation Schemas gate.

 python